 1. Median and Average Home Prices

-These figures provide a baseline for understanding the cost of purchasing a home in a particular area, with the median providing a middle point and the average presenting an overall trend.
+These figures provide a baseline for understanding the cost of purchasing a home in a particular area.

 2. Price-to-Income Ratio